lkuper/CSE232-2020-10/course-overview.md

   - Get a sense of the history of the field of distributed systems.
   - Become more comfortable with reading research papers, especially distributed systems papers.
   - Hone your technical writing and speaking skills.
-  - Become familiar with GitHub features such as wikis, issues, etc., if you aren't already.
+  - Become comfortable with using GitHub features such as wikis, issues, etc., if you aren't already.

-All of these skills will serve you well in the future, whether in industry or in academia.
+All of these skills will serve you well in your future career, whether in industry or in academia.

-## Logistics
+## What will this course be like?

 CSE232 will be a combination lecture and seminar course.
 We will be reading and discussing papers from the distributed systems research literature, interleaved with lectures to give you the necessary background to get the most out of the papers.
 We'll alternate between lecture days and discussion days.
 On discussion days, you'll come to class having read and responded to a reading assignment, and you'll spend 30 minutes of in a small group of 3-4 students in a Zoom breakout room, discussing specific questions about the reading.
 In these small-group discussions, each student will play a designated role of *ambassador*, *manager*, or *scribe* (discussed in further detail below).
 Each student will play each role several times throughout the term.